HakaiInstitute/hakai-ckan-records-checks/docs/issues/no-version.md

     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</td>
+      <td>Particulate organic matter composition for freshwater and marine stations from 2015 through 2018 on the Central Coast, British Columbia, Canada.</td>
       <td>INFO</td>
       <td>No version</td>
     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>Hunter Island UAV Survey - June 2016 - British Columbia - Canada</td>
+      <td>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</td>
       <td>INFO</td>
       <td>No version</td>
     </tr>